Just-Some-Bots/MusicBot/_docs/installing/openbsd.md

 doas pip3 install -U pip
 doas pip3 install -U -r requirements.txt
 ~~~

-WARNING: If you have the py3-PyNaCl package installed, the final command will overwrite your system pynacl, which is likely newer, with pynacl 1.2.1, potentially breaking other packages.
-This can be worked around either by using a virtualenv (safe), or editing requirements.txt to remove the pinned version (at your own risk).

 After doing those commands, you can [configure]({{ site.baseurl }}/using/configuration) the bot and then run it using `./run.py`.